Connor-Wilhoit/carspeed-challenge/README.md

 # carspeed-challenge
-solution and model to commaai's carspeed-challenge
+Solution and model to commaai's carspeed-challenge.